AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 Step 2 - Stop the Marketplace instance
 ======================================
-On the AWS console proceed to STOP the Aviatrix AWS Marketplace controller instance.
+On the AWS console proceed to STOP the existing Aviatrix AWS Marketplace controller instance.

 Step 3 - Disassociate EIP
 =========================
-On the AWS console, go to EC2-->Network & Security --> Elastic IPs, and disassociate the EIP from the Aviatrix AWS Marketplace controller instance.
+On the AWS console, go to EC2-->Network & Security --> Elastic IPs, and disassociate the EIP from the existing Aviatrix AWS Marketplace controller instance.

 ::